 Rename Image Files with the Item Identifier

-The components of the image file name associate the file with an item record and determine how the images are presented on the product details page.
+The image file name components associate the file to an item record and determine how the images are presented on the product details page.
 Before renaming your image files, see Rename Image Files with the Item Identifier to define the naming conventions.

-Using the parameters for renaming image files, you can organize how the images display on your website:
+Use the renaming parameters to organize how images display on your website.

 -

-Add multiple images of a single product or option
+Add multiple images for a single product or option

 -